 A stroll through the city that is both educational and entertaining in its own right.
 The artwork is updated on a regular basis.
 The standard caveat: do not do this in your own house.

 St Kilda Adventure Playground

-Chock full of play areas including a big airplane, a big wooden horse with saddle, trampolines, tree for climbing, go-kart path, big metal slide, chook house, ride on a dinosaur, various swings and slides, flying fox (six years and older), cubby house, elephant, climbing frames, pirate ship, metal half-pipe, little basketball court, big tepee, a big wooden castle with lots of nooks and crannies (like the House of Horrors at Luna Park without the horror) and great tunnel slide.
+Chock full of play areas including a big aeroplane, a big wooden horse with saddle, trampolines, tree for climbing, go-kart path, big metal slide, chook house, ride on a dinosaur, various swings and slides, flying fox (for children aged six and older), cubby house, elephant, climbing frames, pirate ship, metal half-pipe, little basketball court, big tepee, a big wooden castle with lots of nooks and crannies (like

 Healesville Bike Circuit (Healesville)

 A delightful concrete cycling course with a circular layout that is suited for children of lower ages and has various branches in addition to a roundabout.
 This course is intended for younger children.
 The sequence of bumps, which are rock wallaby mounds, serve as the trail's focal point and constitute the trail's centrepiece.
 In addition, there is a pedestrian crossing, animal prints on the path, brolga poles, and echidna logs that may be used as places to stop and relax along the journey.